-(1) Inpatient hospital services do not include:

-(b) experimental or investigational services, clinical trials such as, the use of off-label drugs where this usage is not a national standard of practice, or non-FDA approved use of drugs, biologicals, and devices;
+- (1) Inpatient hospital services do not include: - (a) remains the same. - (b) experimental or investigational services, clinical trials such as, the use of off-label drugs where this usage is not a national standard of practice, or non-FDA approved use of drugs, biologicals, and devices; - (c) and (d) remain the same.